arthur91f/exeiac/README.md

 # exeIaC

-Execute infra code according to a bricks dependencies metaphore
+Execute infra code according to a bricks dependencies metaphor

 ---